jdiehl/brackets-extension-manager/README.md

 # Brackets Extension Manager

 This extension manages Brackets extensions from a central repository.
+It requires a seperate node server.

 ## Install